amrable/TFTP-Notes/README.md

 - Since an acknowledgment packet is acknowledging a data packet, the acknowledgment packet will contain the block number of the data packet being acknowledged.
 - If the reply is an error packet, then the request has been denied.

+ ---

+- In order to create a connection, each end of the connection chooses a TID for itself, to be used for the duration of that connection.
+- TID’s chosen for a connection should be randomly chosen, so that the probability that the same number is chosen twice in immediate succession is very low.
+- Every packet has associated with it the two TID’s of the ends of the connection, the source TID and the destination TID.
+- These TID’s are handed to the supporting UDP (or other datagram protocol) as the source and destination ports
+- A requesting host chooses its source TID, and sends its initial request to the known TID 69 decimal (105 octal) on the serving host.
+-  The response to this request, uses a random TID chosen by the server as its source TID and the TID chosen for the previous message by the requestor as its destination TID.
+- The two chosen TID’s are then used for the remainder of the transfer.

+**Example shows how to establish a connection to write a file**

+1. Host A sends a "WRQ" to host B with source= A’s TID, destination= 69.
+2. Host B sends a "ACK" (with block number= 0) to host A with source= B’s TID, destination= A’s TID.

+**Wrong port error**
+- In the next step, and in all succeeding steps, the hosts should make sure that the source TID matches the value that was agreed on in steps 1 and 2.
+- If a source TID does not match, the packet should be discarded as erroneously sent from somewhere else.
+- An error packet should be sent to the source of the incorrect packet, while not disturbing the transfer.

+**Example for this error type**

+The following example demonstrates a correct operation of the protocol in which the above situation can occur.
+Host A sends a request to host B. Somewhere in the network, the request packet is duplicated, and as a result two acknowledgments are returned to host A, with different TID’s chosen on host B in response to the two requests.
+When the first response arrives, host A continues the connection.
+When the second response to the request arrives, it should be rejected, but there is no reason to terminate the first connection.
+Therefore, if different TID’s are chosen for the two connections on host B and host A checks the source TID’s of the messages it receives, the first connection can be maintained while the second is rejected by returning an error packet.